Nico1167/Basket-Options-Pricing/README.md

 ### 2. Custom Monte Carlo Simulation Engine
 * **Standard Monte Carlo:** Simulates joint asset trajectories using correlated Gaussian random variables.
-* **Antithetic Variates:** Implements basic variance reduction by simulating complementary paths to eliminate sample bias.
+* **Conditional expectation:** Implements basic variance reduction by simulating only a 1D Brownian Motion and evaluate the following conditional expectation.
 * **Control Variate (Put Asset):** Leverages a standard Put option response as a linear control variate to stabilize path variance.
 * **Control Variate (Geometric Call):** Uses a geometric average basket call option as a control covariate.
 The geometric call is priced exactly using a closed-form Black-Scholes equation, acting as a highly correlated variance anchor.